michealman114/NLP_Hate_Speech_Detection/README.md

 This was done by Michael Han, Anugrah Chemparathy, and Anson Hu as the final project for 6.864 (Advanced Natural Language Processing) in Fall 2021.

 [training data](https://github.com/sjtuprog/fox-news-comments)

+Will maybe do more reformatting to separate code into different files for readability